MoravinecKravinec/Twitch-Cooker/README.md

 - The working logic is simple. croxyproxy is a proxy website that connects to the website you want with proxies, and this code automates the process with Selenium.

-⚠️ it is recommended to use this software on another computer (not the one you are streaming from) or on a computer with a large amount of RAM because it opens a lot of hidden tabs in the background and can send as many viewers as you want to the stream
+⚠️ it is recommended to use this software on another computer (not the one you are streaming from) or on a computer with a large amount of RAM because it opens a lot of hidden tabs in the background and can send as many viewers as you want to the stream.

-# ⚠️DISCLAIMER⚠️
-This software is for educational purposes ONLY!
-Use only if you are not scared of Twitch bans.

 # Installation & Usage